sw-3/academic-credentialing/README.md

 You should see output for fetching the 3 deployed contracts, followed by "Registering 2 schools..."
 Note the account addresses of the 2 schools; these are the 2 school accounts which can issue transcripts and diplomas to other accounts.

-4. You can add the Hardhat network (chainId is 31337) to your Metamask wallet, and import the 2 school account addresses to use them.
+4. You can add the Hardhat network (chainId 31337) to your Metamask wallet, and import the 2 school account addresses to use them.

 ## Launch The Front End
-In a 3rd terminal window:  Enter `npm run start`
+In a 3rd terminal window:  Enter `npm run start`.<br />
 This will launch a browser window to display the Academic Credentials Portal application.
-You must have Metamask (or a compatible wallet) installed in your browser, and within Metamask connect to the local Hardhat network (chainId is 31337).
+You must have Metamask (or a compatible wallet) installed in your browser, and within Metamask connect to the local Hardhat network (chainId 31337).

-Finally press the blue **Connect** button in the upper right corner of the Portal.
+Finally, press the blue **Connect** button in the upper right corner of the Portal.

 ## Before Issuing Credentials
 There are 2 example Diplomas, and 5 example Transcripts, included in these 2 directories: